InzynierDomu/PhECMeter/README.md

 Formatting is done using clang-format.
 The description of the tool configuration is in the [video](https://youtu.be/xxuaOG0WjIE).
 <br><br>
 The code contains a comment prepared for doxygen, their use is described in the [video](https://youtu.be/1YKJtrCsPD4).

+## Quick deployment without using VS Code environment
+You don't need vscode, platformio is not needed, it will be installed with the script.

+### Requirements
+* Python 3.x must be installed on your computer.
+You can download the latest version of Python from Python.org.
+### Usage
+* Connect the Arduino board to your computer using a USB cable.
+* Ensure that Python is available in the system environment.
+* Run the autodeploy.bat file by double-clicking on it or running it from the command prompt (cmd).
+This script will automatically detect the connected Arduino board and upload the project to it.
+### Notes
+* It's version for oled.
+* Make sure that the path to Python is added to the PATH environment variable in the Windows operating system.
+* The atodeploy.bat script works only on Windows.